An editor may refer to any of the following:

 There are thousands of other text editors available in addition to the ones we've already mentioned.
 Perform an external search for text editors.

 What text editors are used for programming?

-Finally, if you're working with a language such as C, C++, Java, etc. that needs to be compiled; you'll also need to get a compiler to compile the program before it can be run on your computer.
-If you're using a scripting language like Perl, PHP, Python, etc. it can be run without needing to be compiled.
+If you're working with a language such as C, C++, Java, etc. that needs to be compiled; you'll also need to get a compiler to compile the program.
+If you're using a scripting language like Perl, PHP, Python, etc. it can be run without compiling.